anmol-2-4/wingman/README.md

 - LLM endpoint ends `/v1`; embedding endpoint ends `/api/embed`.
 They differ.
 - HTTP 500 on `remember`?
 Bump Ollama's `num_ctx` via a custom Modelfile.

-## AI assistance disclosure
-Per the hackathon rules (AI assistants permitted but must be declared): parts of this project were developed with the help of **Claude Code (Anthropic)** — used for scaffolding, boilerplate, and pair-programming.
-All design decisions, integration, and testing were directed and reviewed by the author.

 ## Roadmap (7-day)
 - **D1** Prove local `forget→remember→recall` loop ✅ scaffolded